YottaDB/YDBDoc/MessageRecovery/errors.rst

 ISOLATIONSTSCHN
 -----------------------

-ISOLATIONSTSCHN, Error changing NOISOLATION status for global xxxx within a TP transaction from aaaa to bbbb
+ISOLATIONSTSCHN, Error changing NOISOLATION status for global ^xxxx within a TP transaction from aaaa to bbbb

 Run Time Error: In YottaDB, the VIEW "NOISOLATION" command changes the isolation-status of the global variable(s) specified.
 If a process attempts to change the global variable's isolation-status within a TP transaction after it has referenced the global variable in the same TP transaction, the ISOLATIONSTSCHN error gets triggered.